Main cyCombine workflow (Python port)

 Download the data

-We fetch two separate FCS files (one per batch) from figshare.
-Each file contains full-spectrum cytometry events from one measurement of the same donor, so any inter-batch differences we observe downstream are purely technical and should be removed by the correction.
+We fetch two FCS files from figshare, one per batch.
+Each file contains full-spectrum cytometry events from one measurement of the same donor.
+For this vignette, batch-associated differences are treated as technical variation targeted by the correction step.

-The loader below first tries the figshare download.
-If the environment it’s running in has no outbound network access (e.g. CI sandbox), it falls back to pre-staged files in $CYCOMBINEPY_DATA_DIR, and finally to a small synthetic two-batch dataset so the notebook still renders end-to-end.
-In every case the rest of the notebook runs unchanged.
+The loader first tries the figshare download.
+If the environment has no outbound network access (for example, in CI), it falls back to pre-staged files in $CYCOMBINEPY_DATA_DIR.
+If neither source is available, it constructs a small synthetic two-batch dataset so the notebook still renders.

 # ---- Canonical download path (works for end users) ----------------------